Ubaid1294/TDPythonAssignment/README.md

 **Answer**
 ```
 Step 1: Start
-Step 2: Use a try block to attempt to open a file named 'sample.txt' in read mode
+Step 2: Use try block to attempt opening the sample.txt file.
-Step 3: If the file opens successfully:
-Step 4: Initialize a variable Line = 1
-Step 5: For each line in the file:
-Step 6: Remove any trailing newline or whitespace characters using strip()
-Step 7: Print the line number and content as Line X : <line content>
-Step 8: Increment Line by 1
+Step 3: To display output with line numbers, initialize a variable to keep track of the line number count.
+Step 4: Use for loop to read the file line by line and print each line along with its line number.
-Step 9: If the file does not exist, handle the exception with except FileNotFoundError:
+Step 5: If the file does not exist in the directory, handle the error using except block with FileNotFoundError, and display the message 'File not Found' on the console.
-Step 10: Print "Error: The file 'sample.txt' was not found."
-Step 11: End
+Step 7: End
 ```

 ### Task2: Write and Append Data to a File